True-Node-js/skill-matrix/docs/README.md

 # Node.js Skill Matrix Documentation

-Welcome to the documentation for the **Node.js Skill Matrix**.
-This directory contains detailed information on each skill area covered in the matrix, including descriptions, levels of expertise, and resources to deepen your knowledge.
+Welcome to the documentation section of the **Node.js Skill Matrix** repository.
+This area provides in-depth explanations, resources, and guidance for every skill covered in the matrix.
+Use this documentation to deepen your understanding, evaluate your skills, and prepare for technical challenges or interviews.

 ## Documentation Structure